Updated: Apr 30

 Although motorcyclists are required by law to wear helmets, they are still extremely vulnerable on the roads.
 Motorcycles move rapidly, are difficult to see, and are exposed to the elements.
 When they collide with larger vehicles like cars, trucks, and buses, the consequences can be disastrous.

 When another person's negligence causes a motorcycle accident, the injured victim has the right to claim compensation for their injury, costs, and losses.
-Working with a skilled motorcycle accident attorney in California would ensure that the client has the best chance of winning their case.
+Working with a skilled California Attorney For Personal Injury would ensure that the client has the best chance of winning their case.

 Statistics on Motorcycle Accidents

 Motorcycle injury rates in California and the rest of the country are sobering, demonstrating how dangerous a collision can be for riders.

 More than 8.7 million motorcycles are registered in the United States, which is an all-time record.

 In 2016, more than 104,000 bikers were injured in crashes.